-Early this year, I was in the Beachwood area and knew I had to stop by the Preston's H.O.P.E Playground to see it for myself.
+Early this year, I was in the Beachwood area and knew I had to stop by the Preston's H.O.P.E.
+Playground to see it for myself.
 I had only heard good things about it, so I knew I would be impressed.
-Little did I know how impressed I would be.
+Little did I know just how impressed I would be!

-It really is quite amazing and the best part is that any and every child can play at Preston's Hope because it is a fully accessible playground.
+It really is quite amazing, and the best part is that any and every child can play at Preston's H.O.P.E. because it's a fully-accessible playground.
 The largest in Northeast Ohio!

 Note: The day I was there it was unseasonably cold, which is why you don't see any kids playing in these pictures.

 First off, the playground is HUGE.
 The picture above is an aerial snapshot of the entire grounds, as you can tell it keeps going and going and going!

 The playground is comprised of various walkways that lead to different buildings you will find in Cleveland, including: Mt.
 Sinai Town Center, Bank of America, Clothing Stores, a Barber Shop, School House, a Gym, and a Fire Station (just to name a few).

 Children can easily enter each building and play with the themed activities inside each one.

 In addition to the buildings, there is a wooden train, jeep, countless slides, climbing walls, stepping stones, and so much more.